All Episodes

 He wants to get an infrastructure situation to show the American people that he's not unreasonable and that things are moving ahead in the process of making Americans' lives better.

-He gets up at four in the morning because he's a vampire that is asleep, and that's what's on his mind.
+He gets up at 4 in the morning because he's a vampire, he doesn't sleep, and that's what's on his mind.

 He wants to do this.